sdiazben/CC_Research_Project/README.md

 <p align="center"><img src="./images/abstraction.png"/>
 For the complete explanation of the diagram above, the following <a href="https://aws.amazon.com/blogs/architecture/compute-abstractions-on-aws-a-visual-story/">link</a> is provided by AWS documentation</p>

 <p align="justify">As seen, below EC2 there might be a EC2 bare metal instances that allow customers direct access to hardware.
-As said in the AWS website:</p>
+As said in the <a href="https://aws.amazon.com/blogs/architecture/compute-abstractions-on-aws-a-visual-story/">AWS website documentation</a>:</p>

 > <p align="justify">“….
 (AWS customers) wanted access to the physical resources for applications that take advantage of low-level hardware features such as performance counters and Intel® VT that are not always available or fully supported in virtualized environments, and also for applications intended to run directly on the hardware or licensed and supported for use in non-virtualized environments.”</p>